Alleged627/Alleged627/README.md

 - 👋 Hi, I’m Keli becker @Alleged627
 - 👀 I’m interested in coding to make the world a safer place
 - 🌱 I’m currently learning how to code
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on learning fundamentals
 - 📫 How to reach me email studio627@icloud.com

 <!---